 Late spring is the perfect tome to add summer bulbs to landscape and container plantings.
 Why do we wait so late to plant the bulbs, tubers, and corms of various elephant ears, all sorts of lilies, gladiolus, oxalis, dahlias, and everything else deliciously summery from bananas to cannas?
 It is because in most parts of the United States […]

 Since North Carolina leads the nation in sweet potato (Ipomoea batatas) production, and I have lived in the Old North State for 33 years, you would think that I would know a thing or two about growing edible sweet potatoes – this essential staple of Southern cuisine.

-Because of our unseasonably mild January in the Southeast, the bees and I are swooning over an astonishing number of fragrant, winter-flowering shrubs in the garden.
+Because of our unseasonably mild winters in the Southeast, the bees and I are swooning over an astonishing number of fragrant, winter-flowering shrubs in the garden.
 Why would Mother Nature spend so much effort creating intense fragrance for mid-winter flowers?
 Their floral fragrance and color is designed to lure early bees quickly and efficiently during chance […]

 Though the fruit is called a “drupe”, it doesn’t droop at all.
 These red V. opulus berries really shine in the landscape.